-The Armed forces have implemented military Telemedicine systems for both military operations and humanitarian missions, while the Civil Defense has developed telemedicine models to handle emergency situations and catastrophes.
+The Armed forces have implemented military Telemedicine systems for both military operations and humanitarian missions, while the Civil Defense has developed telemedicine models to handle emergency situations and disasters.

-The demographic changes in Italy, the new needs of a long-living population that is increasingly involved and informed about health, the increase in chronic diseases, the demand for personalized therapies and the spread of new technological tools, highlight the need to redesign, reorganize and integrate the public health system.
+The demographic changes in Italy, the new needs of a population that lives longer that is increasingly involved and informed about health, the increase in chronic diseases, the demand for personalised therapies and the spread of new technological tools, highlight the need to redesign, reorganise and integrate the public health system.

-The European Commission is also working to improve online healthcare with the aim on:
+The European Commission is also working to improve online healthcare with the aim of :

 “improving the health of citizens by spreading information through online healthcare tools (including abroad); Improving the quality and accessibility of healthcare by integrating online healthcare with healthcare policies and coordinating the political, financial and technological strategies of EU countries; Making online healthcare tools more efficient and easier to use and promote their usage to both professionals and patients when making a strategic choice."